 This matrix attempts to capture all significant open issues and propose a series of compromises which are intended to be accepted as a package offer.

-The term would be a 20 year PPA with a flat rate of $25.00/Mwh.structure)
+The term would be a 20 year PPA with a flat rate of $25.53/Mwh.